A guide to making your travel dreams a beautiful reality

 $3708 or $1854 a person

-On our trip to Croatia, many would call it upscale with airport lounge access, preboarding, exit row seats, free luggage (checking more than two bags), a Mercedes rental car, excellent hotels with upgraded rooms and suites with views, complimentary breakfast daily, and executive hotel lounge access.
+On our trip to Croatia, many would describe it as upscale, featuring airport lounge access, preboarding, exit row seats, complimentary luggage (for more than two bags), a Mercedes rental car, excellent hotels with upgraded rooms and suites offering views, daily complimentary breakfast, and executive hotel lounge access.
 Remember that first example of a person buying their lunches and coffee each day of work.
-One person’s spending during the nine months would almost fully cover this trip for two.
+One person’s spending during the nine months would almost fully cover the cost of this trip for two.

 How can you travel for free?
 Breaking it down